On the dental industry. On our customers. On the world.

 How many trees are planted by these projects?

-Our reforestation projects will plant trees.
-But conservation or improved management projects usually do not plant trees but instead allow for natural recovery or protection of existing forest.
-Also, we measure carbon, not trees!
-After planting, seedlings might die.
-But a carbon verification process ensures you are supporting projects where trees are not just planted, but grow and thrive, sequestering carbon along the way.
+Pachama's reforestation projects will plant trees.
+But conservation or improved management projects usually are not planting trees.
+Several of Pachama's projects allow for natural reforestation, where the forest recovers on its own over time from degradation.
+If you want to support tree planting efforts, look for reforestation projects on Pachama's platform.
+They also measure carbon, not trees!
+After planting, often, seedlings will die.
+But a carbon verification process ensures you are supporting projects where trees are not just planted but grow and thrive.